danielisacc/HomeLab/README.md

 7. Windows begins the final installation. **DON'T** click anything until the installation finishes, especially if prompted upon the VM restarting.
 8. Customize Settings - Create a secure password you can remember, eg.(8 char, 1 Uppercase, 1 Number, 1 Symbol...) and click Finish.
 The VM is now running with Windows Server 2019!
 ### Setting Up Static IPv4
+Now that the server is installed and running, we need to configure the IP address of the Internal Network.
+The reason why is that an IP address is dynamic by default, meaning that it can change for several reasons, but since we want all computers on the network to be able to access the internal network, the IP address can't change.
+This is called assigning a static IP address.
+The first step is opening the network settings by clicking on the connections button at the bottom right corner in the task bar, then selecting the network that you are connected to.
+It should just be called *Network*.
+1. In the **Settings** the **Ethernet** pane automatically opens. from within this pane select the *Change adapter settings* link.
+This will open the **Network Connections** window.
+2. From this window there should be two connections with ambiguously named **Ethernet 1 & 2** connections.
+We need to rename the connections for later and for simplicity.
+To establish which adapter is the internal and external is rather easy.
+    -Since the external adapter is actively connected to the internet, it automatically is assigned as the **Network**.
+This means that under the name **Ethernet**, one adapter is assigned to **Network** and another is assigned **Unidentified Network**.
+3. Rename the adapter with **Network** under it's name "External" by right clicking it and selecting rename.
+Rename the other one "Internal".
+4.

 ## Configuring an Active Directory